My Beautiful Man: Film

 On November 19, 2022, a live-action film adaptation titled My Beautiful Man: Eternal (劇場版 美しい彼 ～eternal～, Gekijōban Utsukushii Kare: Eternal) was announced for a theatrical release on April 7, 2023, nationwide in Japan.
 It was created as a continuation of season 2 of the television series.
 Mai Sakai and Fumi Tsubota returned as director and scriptwriter of the film respectively.
 The theme songs for the film were the same as season 2: "Bitter" by Rosu; and "Kinmokusei" by Mosawo.
 Filming for the movie concluded on November 5, 2022.

 The first season was re-released as a film titled My Beautiful Man: Special Edit Version (美しい彼 special edit version, Utsukushii Kare: Special Edit Version) that was screened in 21 of Toho's theaters beginning on March 10, 2023, to promote the release of the sequel film My Beautiful Man: Eternal.

 My Beautiful Man: Eternal debuted at no. 3 in the Japanese box office, and within the first three days, it grossed with 97,000 people in attendance.
 Advanced screenings from March 24 to March 27 added an additional gross and 2,000 people in attendance.

 Manga

 A manga adaptation of My Beautiful Man is illustrated by Megumi Kitano.
 It is serialized in the bimonthly boys' love manga magazine Chara beginning with the February 2022 issue released on December 22, 2021.
-The chapters were later released in three bound volumes by Tokuma Shoten under the Chara Comics Collection imprint.
+The chapters were later released in five bound volumes by Tokuma Shoten under the Chara Comics Collection imprint.

 Tokyopop licensed the manga adaptation for English-language distribution in North America as part of their LoveLove imprint.
 The volumes are translated by Katie Kimura.